Twitter suspends accounts of alt-right advocates

 Related: What you need to know about Steve Bannon, Trump's chief strategist

-Twitter did not immediately respond to a request for comment.
-The site says that accounts can be suspended "if it has been reported to us as violating our rules surrounding abuse."
+Twitter issued a statement saying it suspends accounts for violating its rules.

+"The Twitter Rules prohibit violent threats, harassment, hateful conduct, and multiple account abuse, and we will take action on accounts violating those policies," the statement said.

-Its rules say abuse includes "hateful conduct" that promotes violence against, threatens or attacks people "on the basis of race, ethnicity, national origin, sexual orientation, gender, gender identity, religious affiliation, age, disability, or disease."
+The site's rules say abuse includes "hateful conduct" that promotes violence against, threatens or attacks people "on the basis of race, ethnicity, national origin, sexual orientation, gender, gender identity, religious affiliation, age, disability, or disease."